-We will explore these topics via lectures, programming labs, workshops, homework exercises, and projects.
+We will explore these topics via lectures, programming labs, workshops, homework exercises, and mini-projects.
+Application Security will be run as a seminar, with students presenting their work.

 Students are expected to have coursework in discrete math, computer architecture, data structures, and one year of computer programming.
 These prerequisites are covered by completion of Computer Science Foundations and Data Structures and Algorithms, or equivalent courses elsewhere.
 Please contact faculty if you have some but not all of the prerequisites to see if there are parts of the program you can take, or if you are unsure if you meet the prerequisites.